mrmittag/Introduction-to-Programing/README.md

 #####Assignment:

-* Make your own custom snake game using th python curses library.
+* Make your own custom snake game using the python curses library.

 #####Links: